KenwoodFox/roborio-cffi/README.md

-OpenBLAS wheel builder
+cffi wheel builder
 ======================

-Packages OpenBLAS in a wheel for installation on the RoboRIO
+Packages cffi in a wheel for installation on the RoboRIO (uses the NI opkg source)